kh0rvus/june-bug/README.md

 Additionaly, I recognized that though I had solved the time efficiency problem with GPU parallelization, I still had a memory issue due to the large dimensionality of the produced feature matrix.
 As a result, I decided to paritition the training data into mini-batches of size `OBS_MEMORY_LIMIT` and use the `pickle` module to serialize subsets of the feature_matrix and write them to files on the deployment machine to avoid keeping the entire feature matrix in memory.

 ##### `Preprocessor.retreive_data(self)`
-`Preprocessor.retreive_data()` populates `self.observations` and `self.labels` by opening up the raw data file whose path is provided by `RAW_DATA_FILE` and storing the raw blobs and their associated labels in the aforementioned arrays respectively.
+populates `self.observations` and `self.labels` by opening up the raw data file whose path is provided by `RAW_DATA_FILE` and storing the raw blobs and their associated labels in the aforementioned arrays respectively.

 ##### `Preprocessor.tokenize(self, observation)`
-`Preprocessor.tokenize()` recieves a binary blob in string representation through `observation` and extracts tokens of size 8, 16, and 32 bits to account for the fact the possible ISAs may have varying instruction size.
+recieves a binary blob in string representation through `observation` and extracts tokens of size 8, 16, and 32 bits to account for the fact the possible ISAs may have varying instruction size.
 Since 32 bits is the largest token size, and there shouldnt be negative values, the extracted tokens are stored as 32-bit unsigned integers and returned in a numpy array

 ##### `Preprocessor.remove_stopwords(self)`
-`Preprocessor.remove_stopwords()` reduces the dimensionality of the feature matrix by eliminating stop words.
+reduces the dimensionality of the feature matrix by eliminating stop words.
 This implementation defines stop words as tokens which appear in more than `STOP_WORDS_PERCENTILE` percent of the documents.
 After identifying the stop words, the token and its idf weight are removed from `self.tokens` and `self.idf_vec`

 ##### `Preprocessor.classification_preprocess(self, blob)`
-`Preprocessor.classification_preprocess()` performs preprocessing for single observations belonging to the test set, identified by the `blob` parameter.
+performs preprocessing for single observations belonging to the test set, identified by the `blob` parameter.
 Subroutine follows `Preprocessor.preprocess()`, with the only differences being that `Preprocessor.classification_preprocess()` preprocesses a single observation, as opposed to the entire training set, and an idf vector is not computed since it has already been saved to `self.idf_vec`

 ##### `idf_kernel(tokens, observations, idf_vec)`
-`idf_kernel()` is a CUDA GPU Kernel which runs in a distributed manner by allocating for each token, a thread to compute the Inverse Document Frequency weight, resulting in the execution of `m` threads where `m` is the number of tokens observed in the corpus.
+a CUDA GPU Kernel which runs in a distributed manner by allocating for each token, a thread to compute the Inverse Document Frequency weight, resulting in the execution of `m` threads where `m` is the number of tokens observed in the corpus.
 By taking in the `tokens` parameter, a GPU device copy of `self.tokens`, each threads index is used to access its respective element of the `idf_vec`, which serves as the output array, and the `tokens` device array.
 Using `observations`, which contains the entire training set of tokenized observations, idf weights are extracted in a parallel manner for each token and stored in `idf_vec`, ultimately to be placed in `self.idf_vec` by the calling function (`Preprocessor.preprocess()`)

 ##### `tfidf_kernel(observation, tokens, idf_vec, tfidf_vec)`
-`tfidf_kernel()` is a CUDA GPU kernel which runs in a distributed manner by allocating for each token, a thread to compute the TF-IDF weight, resulting in the execution of `m` threads where `m` is the number of tokens observed in the corpus.
+a CUDA GPU kernel which runs in a distributed manner by allocating for each token, a thread to compute the TF-IDF weight, resulting in the execution of `m` threads where `m` is the number of tokens observed in the corpus.
 By taking the `tokens` parameter, a GPU device copy of `self.tokens`, each thread index is used to access its respective element of the `idf_vec` and `tokens` device array, to distributively compute the tfidf vector for `observation`, and store it in the output array; `tfidf_vec`.